Benevo-clic/benevoclic-web/.junie/guidelines.md

 ---

-For any questions regarding GDPR implementation, contact the development team or the Data Protection Officer at dpo@benevoclic.app.
+For any questions regarding GDPR implementation, contact the development team or the Data Protection Officer at dpo@www.benevoclic.fr.